kijanawoodard/Blog/src/Blog.Web/Content/posts/raven-id.markdown

 It turns out though that once you get into more interesting RavenDB features, notably indexes, using int for Id is a real PITA.
 Indexes run on the Server and the server still sees all the document as having Id as string list "posts/1".
 Your queries with int Id properties won't match and you'll be frustrated.

 So I decided to switch back to string Id properties and then convert them to int for the routing.
-For Load<Post>(id), using the int works great.
+For Load&lt;Post&gt;(id), using the int works great.
 However, as soon as that id is used in a where clause, forget it; you have to figure out how to get the proper string representation again.

 Here are [two choices for what to do with your id properties][ravenid].